Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 — Nancy Hixt (@NancyHixt) February 24, 2017

-Justice Horner said that, because Alex was reportedly home-schooled, he had little contact with the outside world.
+Justice Horner said that because Alex was reportedly home-schooled, he had little contact with the outside world.
 His parents intentionally isolated him from anyone who could intervene, and this had a profound effect on Alex, who was so weak by now that he had trouble moving.

 “His muscles had wasted away.
 His body was covered in painful bedsores, one was so advanced his jaw bone was openly visible.
 The pain at times must have been unbearable.
 He was unable to use the toilet.
 The only evidence of his food intake was baby food.”

 Today, four years after Alex’s death, questions still remain as to why the family refused to ask for help in the final years of Alex’s life.
-One of Alex’s siblings testified that, because of their religion, their family didn’t believe in doctors, but the Raditas’ belonged to the Romanian Apostolic Church and there doesn’t appear to be any doctrine that bears this out.
+One of Alex’s siblings testified that, because of their religion, their family didn’t believe in doctors, but the Raditas belonged to the Romanian Apostolic Church, and there doesn’t appear to be any doctrine that bears this out.

-In Canada, Emil Radita had developed a deep mistrust of doctors: he said that his son’s diabetes had been misdiagnosed and he accused doctors of teaming up against the family to tear them apart.
+In Canada, Emil Radita had developed a deep mistrust of doctors.
+He said that his son’s diabetes had been misdiagnosed and accused the doctors of teaming up against the family to tear them apart.

 “We believe in God and in His power of healing, but we know also God is the One who organizes everything on Earth, and therefore, doctors are in His plan too.
 But confessing that in the front of one doctor, cost us time spent in the front of a court of justice, 4 times in 3 years, and we are not done yet.
 Family Services want to take one of my boys from us.”